renpy/renpy/sphinx/source/gui.rst

     The number of columns and rows in the grid of save slots.

-Lastly, there are the background images used for save slots.
+There are the background images used for save slots.

 gui/button/slot_idle_background.png
     The image used for the background of save slots that are not focused.